philzook58/philzook58.github.io/_posts/2026-02-18-weighted_uf.md

 date: 2026-02-18
 ---

 A union find variant I think is simple and interesting is the "weighted" union find.
-This is distinguished from "size" or "rank" in that weight is considered a property of the id given by the user, not a internal property of the data structure <https://en.wikipedia.org/wiki/Disjoint-set_data_structure#Union_by_size> .
 Deciding who becomes parent of whom in a call to `union` is decided by comparing weights.
+"Weight" is distinguished from "[size](https://en.wikipedia.org/wiki/Disjoint-set_data_structure#Union_by_size)" or "rank" in that weight is considered a property of the id given by the user, not a internal property of the data structure.
+It is also distinguished from a semigroup or lattice element because it is associated with the _id_, _not_ the equivalence class the id belongs to.

 ```python
 from dataclasses import dataclass,field